Imagine what you could accomplish with a week devoted to writing. Then double it.

 You’ll find the Writers Workshop intensely creative, pushing you beyond what you thought you were capable of achieving—you eat, sleep, drink, and breathe writing.
 And all around you, your fellow writers and instructors are cheering you on, encouraging you, word by word.

-The Novel and Teachers Workshops meet from 8:30 a.m. to 3:30 p.m. with a break for lunch; the Art of Text Workshop meets from 8:30 a.m. to 12:00 p.m.
+Note: The Teachers Workshop meets from 8:30 a.m. to 3:30 p.m. with a break for lunch.
 Time is available for generative work after class.

 Each evening, there are public readings by instructors, visiting writers, and workshop participants.